LLNL/DD-NM-ROM/README.md

   * --intr_only:         Only train autoencoders for interior states
   * --intf_only:         Only train autoencoders for interface states
   * --act_type:          Activation type.
 Only Sigmoid and Swish are implemented
-- After train_rom.sh finishes, run the jupyter notebook driver_NMROM.ipynb.
+- After train_rom.sh finishes, run the jupyter notebook driver_DD_NMROM.ipynb.

 ## Generating Pareto fronts
 - First run jobs nmrom_nsnaps.sh, nmrom_sizes.sh to train NM-ROMs using different numbers of snapshots and different ROM sizes, respectively.